 The Balfour Beatty Communities office on Fort Hamilton is at 137A Poly Place Apt.
 1-B.

-The wait for on-post housing varies by rank but most military are able to move into the apartment complex within a short period.
+The wait for on-post housing varies by rank, but most military can move into the apartment complex within a short period.
 The wait for "townhouses" can be several months.